Marasmius rotula

 More information at MushroomExpert.com:

 Figure 1.
-The pinwheel Marasmius in a mossy habitat.
+The pinwheel marasmius in a mossy habitat.

 Photo © William Roody.

-Figure 2.
-The gills are attached to a collar (collarium)
+manner in which the gills are attached to a collar (collarium)

-which may be free from the stipe or collapsed up against
+which may be free from the stipe or collapsed up against it.

 Home | Shape key | Glossary

-This page © 2008 by Gary Emberger, Messiah College
+This page © 2008 by Gary Emberger, Messiah University